Asset Based Business Line of Credit Solutions for Canadian Businesses | 7 Park Avenue Financial

 What is meant by that?
 Your firm simply can leverage higher borrowing, when and if necessary, against those asset classes we have just mentioned.

-In the case of receivables, 90% of receivables are less than 90 days, and in the case of inventory, it’s a case of understanding in advance the true value of your inventory on an ongoing basis, which is your costs and ultimate marketability.
+In the case of receivables, 90% of receivables are less than 90 days.
+In the case of inventory, it involves understanding the true value of your inventory on an ongoing basis, which includes your costs and ultimate marketability.

 Lenders often depend on the net orderly liquidation of inventory and accounts receivable to determine financing amounts.